Electric-Coin-Company/zcash-docs/source/rtd_pages/rtd_docs/nu_dev_guide.rst

 Testing
 +++++++

 Sapling is currently activated on testnet.
-To test transactions you’ll want to follow the `instructions <https://zcash.readthedocs.io/en/latest/rtd_pages/rtd_docs/user_guide.html#testnet>`_ for configuring a node on testnet.
+To test transactions you’ll want to follow the :ref:`testnet_guide`.

 Until version 2.0.1 is released, currently supported Sapling RPCs are behind the `experimental features` flag.
 Developers must specify ``-experimentalfeatures`` and ``-developersapling`` when starting up their testnet node to interact with Sapling shielded addresses.